fleetdm/fleet/docs/REST API/rest-api.md

 > Note: `exit_code` can be `null` if Fleet hasn't heard back from the host yet.

-### Upload a script
+### Add script

 _Available in Fleet Premium_

-Uploads a script, making it available to run on hosts assigned to the specified team (or no team).
+Add script to make it available to run on hosts assigned to the specified team (or no team).

 `POST /api/v1/fleet/scripts`